-ASHLEY A. SLAGHT is an Associate Attorney at Vandeveer Garzia.
+ASHLEY A. SLAGHT is a Partner at Vandeveer Garzia.
 She focuses her practice on defense litigation in the areas of first and third-party automobile negligence, premises liability, and general negligence.
 While in law school, Ashley received an academic honors scholarship and earned several Book Awards for her academic performance.
 In addition, Ashley served as a team member of the National Mock Trial Team and supplemented her classroom education with a judicial internship in the Genesee County Circuit Court for the Hon.
 Joseph J. Farah.
 Ashley also participated in the Oakland County Bar Association’s Inns of Court program.

 Oakland University, B. A., Political Science, 2011.